calemyers723/ember-rails-CRM/README.md

-## Ember CRM
+## Rails with Ember CRM

-This is the completed app for Vic Ramon's Ember Tutorial.
+This is the completed app for Rails with Ember CRM